gianni-rosato/svt-av1-psy/README.md

   - `cd Build/linux`
   - `./build.sh <release | debug>`

-  - __Note about macOS__

-    If you get

-    ``` none
-    errno: 24
-    Encoding
-    Could not allocate enough memory for channel 1
-    ```

-    while encoding, this can mean that the fd limit is too low.\
-    It is necessary to increase the amount of available file descriptors and the instructions to do so can be found [here](https://apple.lib.utah.edu/open-file-limits-on-os-x-what-they-are-why-increase-them-and-how-to-increase-them/).

 - __Sample Binaries location__
   - Binaries can be found under `Bin/Release` and/or `Bin/Debug`